 Read more: The 10 Best Homemade Veggie Burger Recipes

-Grape or Cherry Tomato Slicer
+7. Grape or Cherry Tomato Slicer

 No one loves the monotonous task of slicing through lots of grapes or cherry tomatoes one by one, but even if you shell out for a dedicated grape or cherry tomato slicer, you still have to cut them individually.
 Instead, try this hack from The Kitchn: Place a small plate or food storage container lid on a countertop.
 Spread the tomatoes or grapes in a single layer on top of the plate or lid, and then cover with an equal-size plate or lid.
 Using a serrated knife, gently saw back and forth as you slice through them all at once.
 Ta-da!

 Sure, that egg tray would look so cute in your fridge!
 But according to the U.S. Food and Drug Administration (FDA), it's safe to store eggs in the cartons they come in.
 That's because egg cartons are specifically designed to keep eggs covered.
 So if bacteria are present on the shells, they can't transfer to other items in your refrigerator, and bacteria in your refrigerator can't hitch a ride on your eggs.
 On the other hand, egg trays are open, leading to a bacteria free-for-all.
 Another benefit to keeping your eggs in the carton?
 You'll be able to clearly see the "use by" date (the FDA says to use within three weeks of purchase).
 Always stick the carton directly in your refrigerator and not on the door, where the temperature is often higher.

 What Do YOU Think?